 Frankincense oil is a natural remedy that comes from the resin of a tree.
 People have used it in traditional medicine for centuries, and some say that it can offer numerous health benefits, including cancer treatment.

-Frankincense oil is derived from the Boswellia tree.
-It has a long history in myth and folk medicine.
-In the Bible, it is one of three gifts offered to Jesus by the wise men, possibly because of its apparent healing powers.
+Frankincense comes from the Boswellia tree.
+It has a long history in myth and folk medicine, especially in India and African countries.
+In the Bible, it is one of three gifts that the wise men offered to Jesus, possibly because of its apparent healing powers.

-Some supporters of herbal medicine argue that frankincense offers numerous health benefits.
-These supposed benefits include controlling bleeding, speeding up the wound-healing process, improving oral health, fighting inflammatory conditions such as arthritis, and improving uterine health.
+These include controlling bleeding, speeding up the wound-healing process, improving oral health, fighting inflammatory conditions such as arthritis, and improving uterine health.

 Frankincense contains boswellic acid, which may help fight inflammation.

-Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues.
-Arthritis is an inflammatory disease, and evidence increasingly points to inflammation as a factor in depression.
+Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues, such as arthritis.

 Frankincense might not just reduce inflammation.
-It may also directly attack cancer cells.
+It may also attack cancer cells directly.